ninech/netbox-client-ruby/README.md

 ### Configuration

-Put this somewhere, where it runs, before any call to anything else of Cloudflair.
+Put this somewhere, where it runs, before any call to anything else of Netbox.
 If you are using Rails, then this would probably be somewhere underneath /config.

 ```ruby